Torgau: World War II

-The town is where, during World War II, the United States Army from the west and the Soviet Army from the east met during the invasion of Germany on 25 April 1945, remembered as "Elbe Day".
+The town is where, during World War II, the United States Army from the west and the Red Army from the east met during the invasion of Germany on 25 April 1945, remembered as "Elbe Day".

 Units of the U.S. First Army and the Soviet First Ukrainian Front met on the bridge at Torgau, and at Lorenzkirch (near Strehla), 20 miles to the south.
 The unit commanders met the following day at Torgau for an official handshake.
 This marked the beginning of the line of contact between Soviet and American forces, but not the finalized occupation zones.
 In fact, the area surrounding Torgau, initially occupied by U.S. forces, was given over to Soviet forces in compliance with the Yalta Agreement.

 After the war, in 1949, the film Encounter at the Elbe was released by Mosfilm about the meeting of both armies.

 Torgau is home to one of the prisons in which Reinhold Eggers spent his postwar imprisonment after he had been sentenced by the Soviets.
 He had been the security officer at Oflag IV-C during the war in Colditz Castle.

 Post–World War II

 After the war, the Soviet secret police agency NKVD established its Special Camps Nos.
 8 and 10 in Fort Zinna and in the nearby Seydlitz barracks.
 Germans and some Soviet citizens were interned here or served sentences passed by the Soviet military tribunals.
 The East German People's Police used the Fort Zinna prison from 1950 to 1990 as a penitentiary.
 In the 1950s, it primarily housed political prisoners.

-The Torgau Documentation and Information Center (DIZ), founded in 1991 and now under the administration of the Saxon Memorial Foundation for the commemoration of the victims of political despotism, researches and presents the history of the Torgau prisons in the permanent exhibition "Traces of Injustice".
+The Memorial Site Torgau (formerly Documentation and Informationcenter Torgau (DIZ)), founded in 1991 and now under the administration of the Saxon Memorial Foundation for the commemoration of the victims of political despotism, researches and presents the history of the Torgau prisons in the permanent exhibition „Courage and Helplessness“.
+Recent commentary distinguishes the camps run by the Nazis and the Soviets.

 After World War II, Torgau was initially the district center of the state of Saxony Anhalt in East Germany.
 After the dissolution of the states of East Germany in 1952, it became part of Bezirk Leipzig.
 In 1990, after the Unification of Germany, it became part of the Leipzig region of the state of Saxony.
 In 2008 it became the center of the Nordsachsen district.